NicolasGuillaumeSoulie/AnotherRustRayTracingTheNextWeek/README.md

 | *Final Render* |

 This is my journey to learn ray tracing following [Peter Shirley](https://github.com/petershirley)'s first book on the subject.
 In this readme, I will try to explain how it went, both as a reminder for myself and a help for those who choose to follow the same course in Rust.
+Well, I am doing this mostly for myself, but explaining what you're doing is a good way of ensuring you understand your subject.

 ## Resources